sgkaufman/RMS_extra_tools/README.md

 As shown in the example above, other errors may be logged following the number of detected meteors.

 At the end of the Check_and_Clean.sh script you can have the script clean out older files so there is more room to keep CapturedFiles directories.
-Sometimes it is important to have an older CapturedFiles directory available to extract data for a bolide that was too bright to be detected as a meteor.
+It can be important to have an older CapturedFiles directory available to extract data for a bolide that was too bright to be detected as a meteor.

 This cleanup can be enabled or disabled by setting the variable CleanUp (around line 19 in the script) to either 1 or 0.
 If 1, then cleanup is done, if 0 then cleanup is skipped.